shivannis/xandr-docs-public/xandr-docs/articles/curate/impression-funnel-seller-deals-curate.md

 ---
-Title : Impression Funnel: Seller Deals
-Description : Note: This functionality currently is in Open Beta.
-It is still under development and may be subject to change
+title : Impression Funnel: Seller Deals description : Learn how the Impression Funnel panel on the Troubleshooting tab enables you to view the metrics of a curated deal as a whole and assess its overall performance.
 ---

 # Impression Funnel: Seller Deals

+> [!NOTE]
-Note: This functionality currently is in Open Beta.
+> This functionality currently is in Open Beta.
 It is still under development and may be subject to change without notice.
 Contact your Xandr Account Representative to get enabled.

-The Impression Funnel panel on the
-Troubleshooting tab enables you to view the metrics of a curated deal as a whole and assess its overall performance.
+The **Impression Funnel** panel on the **Troubleshooting** tab enables you to view the metrics of a curated deal as a whole and assess its overall performance.

-The Impression Funnel: Seller
-Deals panel contains a table that allows you to see the curated deal’s impression funnel and metrics broken out for each seller deal, it sources inventory from.
-The panel will appear if the curated deal's Supply Stratergy is configured to source inventory from seller deals.
+The **Impression Funnel: Seller Deals** panel contains a table that allows you to see the curated deal’s impression funnel and metrics broken out for each seller deal, it sources inventory from.
+The panel will appear if the curated deal's **Supply Stratergy** is configured to source inventory from seller deals.

 If you frequently source inventory from seller deals, this table enables you to effectively troubleshoot and resolve issues.
 For example, if your